US Visa Application: Everything You Need to Know

 Your Embassy appointment takes place a day after the VAC appointment.
 Bring the same items from your VAC appointment.
 You also need all current and old passports.
 The appointment includes an interview.
 Your interviewer verifies the information in your application.
 Hopefully, this won't take more than a few minutes.
 If your application is accepted, you receive your visa.

 Children under fourteen don't need to come to either appointment.
 Parents can submit their applications and documents.

 There are certain circumstances where you may be exempt from a consulate interview.
 For example, child applicants applying before the 14th birthday or those applying on or after their 80th birthday may receive their visa without an interview.
-In addition, if your visa has expired in the last year and you are returning to America for the same purpose, you may be able to get your visa without a consulate interview.
+Also, if your visa has expired in the last year and you are returning to America for the same purpose, you may be able to get your visa without a consulate interview.

 Visa applications are routinely denied.
 This is usually due to incorrect information on the application form.
 You receive a refusal level if your application is denied.
 A 214(b) letter means you are not eligible for a visa.
 You can re-apply, but you must complete the entire process again.
 A 221(g) tells you further steps needed for approval.
 No more fees are needed if you receive this letter.

 - Does the DS-160 Form Need to be Filed Online?

 Yes.
 The system is now entirely electronic.
 Online application is quicker and more secure.

 It depends on your visa type.
 Some visas last for 10 years.
 Visitor visas may only be valid for a few months.
 H-1B visas are limited to a total of six years.